szabikr/my-Git-repo/README.md

-# my-Git-repo
-this is my first repo
-my name is Nafiso Aden
-i am pratcing my git up commands
+My journey with School of code this is a little log of a few project i have attempted/ or finished.